-Based on the identified four challenge themes, this paper proposes a set of recommendations aiming to mitigate such challenges.
-The recommendations were developed iteratively based on the feedback of apprentices and tutors, as well as practical experience.
+Based on the identified four challenge themes, this paper proposes a set of recommendations for mitigating such challenges.
+The recommendations were developed iteratively, based on the feedback from apprentices and tutors, as well as practical experience.
 The proposed recommendations are as follows.